aurascoper/Biofilms/README.md

 1. Define parameters such as species-specific **motility** and **diffusion** rates.
 2. Use **PlotlyJS** for 3D visualization of the simulation.

-Incorporating **k-means clustering** and **decision tree analysis**, this model helps predict biofilm structures and community interactions over time.
+It can incorporate **k-means clustering** and **decision tree analysis**, with the aim to model and help predict biofilm structures and community interactions over time.

-### TypeScript Plot Integration (For Web)

-To render interactive plots for biofilm dynamics using Plotly.js, you can use the following TypeScript code.

-For questions, collaboration interest, or help, please email hkinder@stlteach.org.